bonniee/strangeloop-workshop/README.md

 In this exercise you'll also want to make use of the developer tools.
 Try the following:

-- Open the developer menu from your emulator (iOS or Android)
+- [ ] Open the developer menu from your emulator (iOS or Android)
-- Turn on auto reload and try making some style changes - see what happens!
+- [ ] Turn on auto reload and try making some style changes - see what happens!
-- Add a `debugger` statement and open the Chrome developer tools
+- [ ] Add a `debugger` statement and open the Chrome developer tools
-- Add a `console.log` statement and view the logged message in the Chrome developer tools (check out the [docs](https://facebook.github.io/react-native/docs/debugging.html) for more ways to view log statements, e.g. `adb logcat` or from Xcode)
+- [ ] Add a `console.log` statement and view the logged message in the Chrome developer tools (check out the [docs](https://facebook.github.io/react-native/docs/debugging.html) for more ways to view log statements, e.g. `adb logcat` or from Xcode)

 ## Touch events

-- Make the TextInput interactive!
+- [ ] Make the TextInput interactive!
+Update the displayed zip code when the user enters text.

 ## Fetch

-- Use the OpenWeatherMaps API to fetch the weather forecast & update the displayed text accordingly
+- [ ] Use the OpenWeatherMaps API to fetch the weather forecast & update the displayed text accordingly

 ## Local storage

-- When the user inputs a new zip code, save it to local storage
+- [ ] When the user inputs a new zip code, save it to local storage
-- When the app starts, load the previous location from local storage, if available
+- [ ] When the app starts, load the previous location from local storage, if available

 # Part 3: Cross-platform and Platform-Specific Code